northtyphoon/ServiceProfiler/README.md

                                                 -gitLinkCommandParameters "C:\source\ -c release"
 ```

   - Source code in Visual Studio Team Service Git Repository.
 The following command instructs GitLink to generate VSTS specific source content url.
 Remember to replace My-VSTS-Account and My-GitRepo-Guid.
-To get the Git repository id guid from VSTS, you can open a browser, F12 (open Developer Tools) and switch to Network tab.
-Then open the target Git repository page in VSTS website and look for the request urls of "items?".
-The id can be found like the highlight "/_apis/git/repositories/**c4166904-b1a0-4689-bd8e-ed944f63e247**/items?".
+To get the Git repository id, you can open the project page in VSTS website.
+ 1. Click the gear icon in the upper-right corner.
+This takes you to the configuration UI.
+ 2. Choose the "Version Control" tab.
+You'll get a list of repositories.
+ 3. Click the target repository.
+The URL in your address bar will update.
+ 4. Copy out the "repositoryId" query parameter in the URL.

 ```PowerShell
 .\UploadSybmolsToDataCubeSymbolsContainer.ps1 -symstoreExePath "C:\tools\symstore.exe" `